rdkibler/superfold/README.md

 that you can comply with any applicable restrictions or terms and conditions before use.

 MM-align (Version 20210816): complex structure alignment
 References: S Mukherjee, Y Zhang.
 Nucl Acids Res 37(11):e83 (2009) Please email comments and suggestions to yangzhanglab@umich.edu

+### How to cite

+In your methods section, please include a URL to this github repo.
+In the main text, cite Deepmind (https://www.nature.com/articles/s41586-021-03819-2) and Nate, if you use the initial guess function (https://www.nature.com/articles/s41467-023-38328-5)